What is List Box in Excel VBA?

 Add.Items Method to Add Values to List Box

-Follow the below steps to create list box in VBA.
+Follow the below steps to create a list box in VBA.

-Step 2: Add List box in the Userform 2.
+Step 2: Add List box in Userform 2.

-Step 3: After inserting the list box, give a proper name to this list box under Properties window i.e. Month_list_Box1.
+Step 3: After inserting the list box, give a proper name to this list box under the Properties window, i.e., Month_list_Box1.

-Step 5: Double click on the user form.
-You will see auto inserted macro like the below one.
+Step 5: Double-click on the user form.
+You will see an auto-inserted macro like the below one.

 Private Sub UserForm_Click() End Sub

-Step 7: As soon as you selected “Initialize” we can see new macro to be created just below the current one.
+Step 7: As soon as you selected “Initialize”, we can see a new macro to be created just below the current one.

 Private Sub UserForm_Initialize() End Sub

 Step 8: Delete the old macro.
-Under UserForm initialize write the below code to add items to list box.
+Under UserForm, write the code below to add items to the list box.

 Private Sub UserForm_Initialize() Month_List_Box1.AddItem "Jan" Month_List_Box1.AddItem "Feb" Month_List_Box1.AddItem "Mar" Month_List_Box1.AddItem "Apr" Month_List_Box1.AddItem "May" Month_List_Box1.AddItem "Jun" Month_List_Box1.AddItem "Jul" Month_List_Box1.AddItem "Aug" Month_List_Box1.AddItem "Sep" Month_List_Box1.AddItem "oct" Month_List_Box1.AddItem "Nov" Month_List_Box1.AddItem "Dec" End Sub

-Step 10: Now press F5 button to run the code and you will get the following output.
+Step 10: Now press the F5 button to run the code, and you will get the following output.

 Things to Remember

-- If you are directly giving cell reference then you need to specify the sheet name and cell reference.
-(You need to add exclamation (!) symbol in front of sheet name).
+- You need to specify the sheet name and cell reference if you give cell references directly.
+(You need to add an exclamation (!) symbol in front of the sheet name).

-- You can also add items to list box by using Add.Item method.
+- You can also add items to the list box by using Add.Item method.

-- If you want to allow the user to select more than one item then you need to select “fmMultiSelectMult” option under Multi-Select in Properties window.
+- If you want to allow the user to select more than one item, you need to select the “fmMultiSelectMult” option under Multi-Select in the Properties window.

 This is a guide to VBA List Box.
-Here we discuss how to Create List Box in Excel and in VBA along with practical examples and downloadable excel template.
+Here we discuss how to Create a List Box in Excel and VBA, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –